How to eliminate over half of all design errors before they occur

 “Unless requirement and design defects are prevented or removed before coding starts, they will eventually find their way into the code where it may be difficult to remove them.” [xix]

 Fortunately, a new class of tools is now emerging that addresses this problem.
-This new tool class makes use of natural language processing (NLP) techniques to help system engineers and project managers refine natural language requirements in much the same way that syntax checkers and debuggers help software engineers refine their code.
+This new tool class makes use of natural language processing (NLP) techniques to help systems engineers and project managers refine natural language requirements in much the same way that syntax checkers and debuggers help software engineers refine their code.

 These new tools – called NLP requirements analysis tools – analyze the language used the specification of individual requirements.
 They then provide the user with a quality assessment of each requirement analyzed.
 These assessments flag any language usage (or lack thereof) within the requirement that may indicate a violation of requirements engineering (RE) best practices within the organization.
 In other words, they automate and significantly speed the task of searching for possible errors in NL requirements documents.